kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/mathplotlib_4.md

 ### Grayscale

 Sometimes you might find yourself preparing figures for a print publication that does not accept color figures.
-For this, the grayscale style, shown in Figure 4-90, can be very useful:
+For this, the grayscale style, shown below, can be very useful:

 ```python
 In[16]: with plt.style.context('grayscale'):